eclipse-tractusx/portal-assets/developer/04. Apps/02. App Release Process/App Release Process.md

 ###### #5 DELETE Image

-In case the user identifiers that a wrong image is loaded or the image doesnt fit/has changed; the DELETE endpoint is used to delete doucments linked to the app.
+In case the user identifiers that a wrong image is loaded or the image doesn't fit/has changed; the DELETE endpoint is used to delete documents linked to the app.
-Important: the deletion is not reversable - since the app is still under DRAFT, all app related details will get deleted immediately.
+Important: the deletion is not reversible - since the app is still under DRAFT, all app related details will get deleted immediately.

 ```diff
 !
 Delete: /api/apps/appreleaseprocess/documents/{documentId}